-In 1960, Ron Helwig and Sherman Courtney opened the York Shotokan Karate Club.
-The first dojo was located in a rented barn just east of the school’s present site.
+Sometime before 1960 the York Shotokan Karate club was founded.
+Believed to be one of the first martial arts institutions in Pennsylvania, the original dojo was located in a rented barn just east of the school’s present site.
 In 1976, Sensei/Master Tony Abel became the Chief Instructor of the school.
 Under Sensei Abel’s leadership, the school curriculum evolved to incorporate a variety of techniques from various martial art styles.
 It is the philosophy of Sensei Abel that his students need to be “well-oiled machines” and have the ability to adapt to any environment.
 Sensei Abel, a former Emergency Medical Technician and Paramedic, also incorporated his medical background into the school curriculum.
 By understanding the anatomy and physiology of the human body, it was believed that the students would be better able to understand where and how to strike, as well as, the anatomical affect the attack would have on the human body.

 Throughout the 1980’s and 1990’s Sensei Abel enjoyed a successful and notable fighting career actively competing throughout the United States and Internationally.
 Noteworthy accomplishments include serving as a team captain and competitor in numerous championships worldwide; and, opportunities to train with a variety of instructors across many different styles and disciplines including instructors from the former KGB in Russia.
 Sensei Abel integrated his unique experiences and diverse knowledge into his teaching methods.
 The York Shotokan Karate Club continued to grow and in 1991 relocated to a 4,750 square foot first rate facility, its present location.